AninditaBasu/pi-projects/topics/python_photo_frame.md

 from PIL import Image, ImageTk

 ```

+This is where you import all the libraries and packages needed for this project. {% include python_library.md %}

+Some libraries are included by default in every Python installation.
+The libraries called `os`, `time`, and `tkinter`, called in the first three lines, are such libraries.
+Some other libraries are ones that you manually install in the virtual environment of your project.
+The `pillow` library, called here as `PIL`, is one such library.
+It is a library for handling images.

 ## Troubleshooting

 If `Pillow` does not show up in the search results when you try to install it through **Tools > Manage packages**: